BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Valereng/README.md

 Provide a direct link or short guide for setting it up quickly.

 ## 12. How can you succinctly convey the purpose and key features of a product?
+##Use a One-Sentence Value Proposition

+Clearly state what the product does and why it matters in a single sentence.

+Example: "XYZ Tool automates secure cloud backups, ensuring your data is always protected with minimal effort."

+2. Highlight Key Features in Bullet Points

+Use 3-5 concise, benefit-driven bullet points.

+Example:

+✅ Automated backups to multiple cloud providers

+🔒 End-to-end encryption for data security

+⚡ Lightweight & fast, optimized for minimal system usage

+3. Keep It Jargon-Free & Focus on Benefits

+Avoid overly technical terms unless the audience is highly technical.

+Instead of: "Utilizes AES-256 encryption for secure data transmission."

+Say: "Keeps your files safe with bank-level encryption."